 If you’re a gamer, you know how important an internet connection is for playing online.
 Many single-player games even require a constant internet connection to function.
 As a result, having your gaming console or computer hooked up to the internet has gone from a nice to have to a must-have for any gamer today.

 For gamers, both upload and download speeds are important.
-That’s because the latency, or time between the moment a button is pressed and registered in game, is the most important metric for all online games.
+That’s because the latency, or time between the moment a button is pressed and registered in-game, is the most important metric for all online games.
 The lower the latency, the more seamless the gaming experience.
-A low latency requires a fast upload speed, and game files require a fast download speed.
+Low latency requires a fast upload speed, and game files require a fast download speed.
 5G seeks to deliver both.

 5G will completely transform augmented and virtual reality alike.
 5G Insider writes about these changes, explaining that, “[Current] VR headsets are connected to the system via wires, never allowing the user to be completely wireless.
 With 5G, VR headsets will have the capability to be wireless and smaller, making them easier to transport anywhere.
 The wireless capability means more mobile gameplay, no matter where you are.”

 Faster speeds, wireless VR and regionless matchmaking are just some of the major improvements that 5G service will bring to the gaming community.
 If you like video games, the day you get 5G service is going to be a good one.
 Now, just when that day will be here depends on a lot of factors but the reality is 5G is coming, and that’s good news for gamers.